FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Introduction

 To bridge these gaps, we introduce FastDSAC, a framework that effectively scales maximum entropy stochastic policies to high-dimensional continuous control.
 FastDSAC integrates two core mechanisms to unlock the scalability and stability of learning in high-dimensional regimes.
-First, we propose Dimension-wise Entropy Modulation (DEM), which empowers the agent to autonomously redistribute the exploration budget across action dimensions.
+First, we propose Dimension-wise Entropy Modulation (DEM), which enables the agent to autonomously redistribute the exploration budget across action dimensions.
 By effectively pruning the exploration subspace to suppress task-irrelevant noise, DEM avoids the structural inefficiency of uniform exploration typical of standard policies.
 Second, we incorporate a continuous distributional critic parameterized by a Gaussian distribution \citep{DuanDSACv2}.
-Distinct from baselines constrained by discrete approximations or deterministic estimates, this component enables precise continuous modeling of the full return distribution, thereby robustly mitigating the value overestimation driven by high-dimensional extrapolation errors.
-Extensive empirical evaluations on HumanoidBench, MuJoCo Playground, and IsaacLab confirm that FastDSAC consistently matches or surpasses SOTA baselines across the vast majority of evaluated tasks.
-Notably, it yields performance gains of approximately \textbf{180\%} and \textbf{400\%} over FastTD3 on the challenging \textit{Basketball} and \textit{Balance Hard} tasks, respectively, demonstrating that rigorously designed stochastic policies can achieve superior performance in high-dimensional robotics.
-An anonymous implementation of our method is provided at \url{https://anonymous.4open.science/r/FastDSAC_ICML-5194}.
+Distinct from baselines limited to discrete approximations or deterministic estimates, this component ensures highly accurate value estimation by modeling the full return distribution continuously, avoiding fixed-support discretization while helping mitigate the value overestimation caused by high-dimensional extrapolation errors.
+Extensive empirical evaluations on HumanoidBench, MuJoCo Playground, and IsaacLab confirm that FastDSAC consistently matches or outperforms strong baselines across the vast majority of evaluated tasks.
+It yields performance gains of approximately \textbf{180\%} and \textbf{350\%} over FastTD3 on the challenging \textit{Basketball} and \textit{Balance Hard} tasks, respectively, demonstrating that rigorously designed stochastic policies can achieve outstanding performance in very high-dimensional humanoid robotics.
+Furthermore, we validate the practical viability of our framework by successfully deploying the learned policies zero-shot to a physical Unitree G1 humanoid.
+An anonymous implementation of our method is provided at \url{https://anonymous.4open.science/r/FastDSAC_official-C43F}.